Glossary

 Author: Ben Goertzel

-This paper introduces “cognitive synergy,” a concept where multiple cognitive processes cooperate to enhance a cognitive system’s efficiency.
-The study utilizes category theory to formalize cognitive synergy, proposing a series of models for intelligent agents.
-These models range from simple reinforcement learning agents to complex agents within the OpenCog framework.
-Cognitive synergy is defined by how cognitive processes help each other overcome processing bottlenecks, enhancing overall system intelligence.
-The paper suggests that cognitive synergy involves cognitive processes associating with each other through functors and natural transformations, offering insights into designing more effective AI systems.
+This paper introduces “cognitive synergy,” where multiple cognitive processes cooperate to enhance system efficiency.
+Using category theory, it formalizes cognitive synergy and proposes models for intelligent agents, from simple reinforcement learning aligns AI with human values, enhancing performance in AI, robotics, and personalized recommendations.") agents to complex OpenCog agents.
+Cognitive processes help each other overcome bottlenecks, enhancing intelligence.
+Cognitive synergy involves processes associating through functors and natural transformations, offering insights for AI system design.
 Read more